SNUPEL/2025_BLO_RL/README.md

 ## Project Introduction
 We develop a integrated shipyard block logistic optimization algorithm for shipyards
 <br>
-Block logistic is composed of block transportation scheduling and storage optimization in block storage yard Our project focued on **integrated simulation of two main problem and joint optimization algorithm**
+Block logistic is composed of block transportation scheduling and storage optimization in block storage yard <br>
+Our project focued on **integrated simulation of two main problem and joint optimization algorithm**